 As if it wasn’t difficult enough to manage this anxiety, you have your family to take care of.
 You may have kids who are suddenly home from school.
 They likely have their own fears and anxiety about what all of this means.
 Even though schools are closed, with limitations on where to go and what to do, this break likely feels a lot different than a ‘vacation.’
 They may feel confused or frustrated with all of these changes.
 It can be difficult to know what to say or how to help ease their feelings.

-Here are 7 tips to help manage the stress related to Covid-19:
+Here are 7 tips to help manage Covid19 anxiety:

-Another way to help a child (and ourselves!) with anxiety is remind them what they can do to help such as washing and sanitizing their hands.
+Another way to help a child (and ourselves!) with coronavirus anxiety is remind them what they can do.
+For example, we can wash and sanitize our hands.
 You can also give them a ‘job’ to help such as wiping down the doorknobs or table once a day.
-Be careful not to let these activities consume your child’s day, but giving them a sense of small things they can control can help ease a child’s anxiety.
+Be careful not to let these activities consume your child’s da.
+Rather, giving them a sense of small things they can control can help ease a child’s anxiety.

 Conversely, many teenagers tend to have the response of things being overblown and there being no need to change their daily life.
 “Why can’t I go to the mall?”
 “You’re just paranoid, I’m not going to change my life because of this stupid thing.”
 These types of responses can be indicative of teenagers’ tendency to be more attuned to immediate gratification vs. appreciating the bigger picture.